IntersectMBO/plutus/plutus-tutorial/doctest/Tutorial/03-wallet-api.md

               \(c :: Campaign) (con :: Contributor) (act :: CampaignRedeemer) (p :: PendingTx) ->
 ```

+You may wonder why we use `L.applyScript` to supply the `Campaign` argument.
+Why can we not write `$$(L.lifted campaign)` inside the validator script?
+The reason is that `campaign` is not known at the time the validator script is compiled.
+The names of `lifted` and `compile` indicate their chronological order: `mkValidator` is compiled (via a compiler plugin) to Plutus Core when GHC compiles the contract module, and the `campaign` value is lifted to Plutus Core at runtime, when the contract module is executed.
+But we know that `mkValidator` is a function, and that is why we can apply it to the campaign definition.

 Before we check whether `act` is permitted, we define a number of intermediate values that will make the checking code much more readable.
 These definitions are placed inside a `let` block, which is closed by a corresponding `in` below.

 ```haskell